nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 ~/sample_app $ sudo npm install -g mocha
 {% endhighlight %}

-To write a test for a valid object, we’ll create an initially valid User model object `user` using the special `beforeEach` method, which automatically gets run before each test.
-Because `user` is an instance variable, it’s automatically available in all the tests, and we can test its validity using the validate() method
+To write a test for a valid object, we'll create an initially valid User model object `user` using the special `beforeEach` method, which automatically gets run before each test.
+Because `user` is an instance variable, it's automatically available in all the tests, and we can test its validity using the validate() method

 `test/models/user_test.js`